kimwoct/brain-storm/workflow-init/docs/Product Specification Document ALIGNED.md

 - CSV for import into other systems

 **Scheduling:**
-- Automated monthly reports (delivered by email to stakeholders)
+- Scheduled monthly reports (delivered by email to stakeholders per configuration)
 - On-demand generation (instant)

 **Acceptance Criteria:**